Five-Year BS/MS in Civil Engineering

 Provisional acceptance is granted to incoming freshmen who score a combined 1200 on the SAT Math and Critical Reading portions and have a 3.5 high school GPA.
 Students must maintain an overall GPA of 3.0 or higher each year (freshman, sophomore, and junior years) to maintain their provisional acceptance.
 Students who do not qualify for provisional acceptance as an incoming freshman can apply during the first semester of their junior year as long as they have a minimum cumulative GPA of 3.0.

 As an undergraduate student, you may concentrate in Civil, Environmental, Reservoir, and Railway Engineering.
 For your graduate studies, you will take five core courses in Construction Management, Solid Mechanics or Advanced Green and Sustainable Civil Engineering, Finite Element and Numerical Analysis, (Design of Experiments, and Engineering Management or Project Management.
 You will then choose an advisor and course of study for the remainder of your education.
-Your choices include an all-course option; a project option, which includes advanced coursework and a final presented project; and a thesis option, that involved advanced coursework and a thesis with presentation.
+Your choices include an all-course option; a project option, which includes advanced coursework and a final presented project; and a thesis option, that involves advanced coursework and a thesis with presentation.

 You'll learn from our experienced faculty who are dedicated to your success.
 They will guide you not only through coursework, but also through projects, outside research, career opportunities, and internships.
 The personal attention and support you will receive is unparalleled.
 Our full-time faculty hold Ph.D. degrees from top engineering schools such as University of Illinois at Urbana-Champaign, University of Texas at Austin, Cornell University, and the University of California at Irvine.
 Their research expertise includes sustainable transportation, infrastructure systems, water reclamation and reuse, intelligent road signs and safety devices, acoustic scattering and structural vibration, thermodynamics, and heat transfer.